canonical/canonicalwebteam.discourse/README.md

 ## Pagination
 - `get_index` provides two additional arguments `limit` and `offset`, to provide pagination functionality.
 They default to 50 and 0 respectively.
+- If you want to get all engage pages, which in the case of some sites like jp.ubuntu.com there are not that many, you can pass `limit=-1`
 - Use `MaxLimitError` in the `exceptions.py` to handle excessive limit.
 By default, it will raise an error when it surpasses 500